Quadrifolium/OriginalPlanOnWeibo/_posts/Original Plan/2017-04-19-original-plan.md

   <a href="http://weibo.com/5626539553/EFfFfiS51">2017-04-19 18:38</a>
 </div>

-[#TransdimensionalIdol](http://weibo.com/p/100808fab985aab0bfb2724bf4d29856cf6ee7) After trials, the members of [@YiAnMusicClub](http://weibo.com/u/6094546964) may use some terms, such as golden liquid, villain checked, kill, withdraw, defect, etc., in *Triple Kill*.
+[#TransdimensionalIdol](http://weibo.com/p/100808fab985aab0bfb2724bf4d29856cf6ee7) After trials, the members of [@YiAnMusicClub](http://weibo.com/u/6094546964) may use some terms, such as goldwater, probed evil, kill, withdraw, defect, etc., in *Triple Kill*.
 If you are not familiar with the terms and rules, please search and learn a little bit.
 The poster of [@YiAnMusicClub-HeLuoLuo](http://weibo.com/u/6117570574) is released today.

 <!-- more -->